 His drinking escalated.
 His cheating increased.
 Our fighting grew worse.

-My faith was, what finally caused him to ask for a divorce, he said.
+My faith was, what finally caused him to ask for a divorce, I became a Jesus freak, he said.
 (I later learned that it was the woman he was seeing for the past year of our marriage that was the true reason he asked to end our marriage).